betterscientificsoftware/bssw.io/Events/PASC19.md

 - Location: Zurich, Switzerland
 - Event Website: https://pasc19.pasc-conference.org/

-The Platform for Advanced Scientific Computing Conference, includes a number of software-related events.
+The Platform for Advanced Scientific Computing Conference (PASC), includes a number of software-related events.
 Please join us there!

 **If you know of other events which should be featured here, please let us know by emailing info@bssw.io**